Table of Contents

 - Annual reporting

-Now we’ve covered the main points you’ll need to know about authorised companies, it’s time to incorporate one on your own.
+Now that we’ve covered the main points you’ll need to know about Mauritius authorised companies, it’s time to get to the specific steps.

-To successfully incorporate your authorised company, simply follow the 3 steps below:
+To successfully incorporate your company, simply follow the 3 steps below:

 Step 1: Apply for reservation of name